 Battery of questionnaires - We will send you several questionnaires to complete at home, in order to facilitate collecting information about different facets of your experience.
 This will help orient, streamline and complete the collection of information, complementing interviews.

-Consultation with close others - People who know you closely can often be involved in the assessment process.
+Consultation with close others - People who know you closely can often be involved in the assessment process: partners, friends, relatives, long-term therapists can all be helpful informants.
 They may be invited to participate in an interview and/or asked to fill out some questionnaires.
 This can be helpful in gaining a different perspective on your personality and behaviour.

 Feedback session - At the end of the process, we will meet to review the findings from your psychological assessment.
 During this session, we will walk you through the data collected and conclusions, highlighting key insights about your strengths, challenges, and overall profile.
 We’ll discuss any diagnoses, if applicable, as well as explore how these findings relate to your experiences and goals.